This dish is fast becoming one of my favourite recipes. It’s quick and easy to make and has maximum impact for not a lot of effort.

-I have chosen to use mackerel today as it’s a very under used fish and we should enjoy it more often at our dinner table.
-Mackerel is a exceptionally good looking fish with its shiny blue and silver skin but is classed as a humble creature from the sea.
+I have chosen to use mackerel today, mackerel is a exceptionally good looking fish with its shiny blue and silver skin but is classed as a humble creature from the sea.
 The oily flesh is packed with nutrients and iron and is a perfect ingredient and it remains at it’s best right through the summer.
 Mackerel is delicious and versatile and can be served hot or cold, smoked, raw or cooked.
 One of my other “cheffy tricks” is to serve very fresh mackerel raw, finely sliced, seasoned with coarse sea salt and a wasabi vinaigrette, it’s an acquired taste and your fish must be super fresh.

-I’m not a great lover of eating the skin of the fish, however there are a few varieties that are delicious if the skin is cooked until crisp.
-The skin of seabass, mackerel, herring and salmon can be tasty and could be considered as a treat if cooked well.
+I’m not a great lover of eating the skin of the fish, however if the skin is cooked until crisp it can be tasty.
 The skin of mackerel is thin and therefore crisps up easily and due to the natural oily content of the mackerel it renders down well in a hot pan.

 I have chosen to serve this saffron orange soused mackerel with a crisp raw slaw style salad, the crispness and freshness cuts through the oiliness and compliments each other very well.